NotAShelf/nyx/docs/notes/2023-11-11-using-headscale.md

-# Notes for 11th of November, 2023
+# Headscale on NixOS, Tailscale anywhere

 Today's main attraction is the Headscale setup on my VPS running NixOS, which I've finally came around to self-host.